|Unit or location||Role||Posted from||until|

 In April 1939 he joined the Teritorrial Army as a signalman, serving with The Middlesex Imperial Yeomanry based at the Duke of York's barrack in Chelsea.
 He was a driver/operator, though the wireless equipment was of First World War vintage.
 On 1st September 1939 he was mobilised and initially worked as a wireless operator for emergency communications in a London Police station.
 His unit then joined K Battery, 5 RHA (Royal Horse Artillery) on Salisbury Plain for training, before embarking at Southampton for le Harve.
 They served during the phoney war, moving into Belgium following the German attack in May 1940.
 His unit then fell back towards Dunkirk, having to destroy their guns, but managing to shoot down a Stuka with their rifles.
 He embarked on the Isle of Man Steamer - Tynwald from the infamous mole, and though bombed on the Channel crossing, made it back to Dover.

-Commissioned on 27th December 1941, he was first sent to Edinburgh to command No.73 Medium wireless unit, but was bored and put in for a more active posting.
+Commissioned on 27th December 1941, he was first sent to Edinburgh to command Number 73 medium wireless unit, but was bored and put in for a more active posting.
 It was while on leave at his parents home in early 1942 at Cobham in Surrey that he received orders to report to Coleshill House.
-There he found himself having dinner with a number of titled officers (Likely Captain The Lord Delamere and Captain The Honourable Michael T Henderson) and was asked by the CO, Lord Glanusk to write down his life story.
-The next day, the structure and purpose of Auxiliary Units was explained during a long cross country walk with Major RMA Jones, Commanding Officer of the Signals section.
+There he found himself having dinner with a number of titled officers (Likely Captain The Lord Delamere and Captain The Honourable Michael T Henderson) and was asked by the Commanding Officer, Lord Glanusk, to write down his life story.
+The next day, the structure and purpose of Auxiliary Units was explained during a long cross country walk with Major R.M.A Jones, Commanding Officer of the Signals Section.

 No longer required at Coleshill, he was moved to a holding camp at Liverpool, and eventually was posted to India after a suggestion of service in Norway.
-He took charge of the entertainments on the way out, the Polish ship, Batory, unusually carrying many women and four hundred children.
+He took charge of the entertainments on the way out on the Polish ship, Batory, unusually carrying many women and four hundred children.